What if I don’t like what the insurance company is offering for my car?

 Car Accident Damage Insurance Value

 To start, you need to find out who should pay.
 When you call your automobile insurance company to report the incident, ask them if you have comprehensive collision coverage on your vehicle.
-This is NOT mandatory auto insurance coverage in Minnesota, so even if you think you are ‘Å“fully insured,’ you may not have comprehensive collision coverage.
-When you do have comprehensive collision coverage, your insurance company will be willing to handle the cost of repairing or paying you for the value of the vehicle if your vehicle is ‘totaled.’
+This is NOT mandatory auto insurance coverage in Minnesota.
+Therefore, even if you think you are “fully insured,” you may not have comprehensive collision coverage.
+If you do have collision coverage, your insurance company will be willing to handle the cost of repairing you vehicle.
+Likewise, they will pay you the value of the vehicle if your vehicle is “totaled.”

 What is the insurance company required to pay you for your vehicle after a crash?

 The insurance company is required to pay for the costs of repairs or the value of your vehicle, whichever is less.
-For example, if the cost to repair your car is $4,000, but fair market value for your vehicle is only $2,500, they are only legally obligated to pay you $2,500.
+For example, if the cost to repair your car is $4,000, but fair market value for your vehicle is only $2,500, they are only required to pay you $2,500.

 What happens if my vehicle is ‘totaled’ after a car accident?

-A vehicle is considered ‘totaled’ if it would cost more to fix the car than what it is actually worth.
+A vehicle is considered “totaled” if it would cost more to fix the car than what it is actually worth.
 In that case, the insurance company is required to pay you the fair market value of your vehicle.

 What is ‘fair market value’ for a car?